 PS: Don’t forget to peep in through the window at Shoerecrafting (Langestraat 13), where master Luc Decuyper restores shoes with love and care.
 This is probably one of the most charming storefronts you’ll ever come across.

 Take a trip around the concert hall (Concertgebouw)

 Address: Het Zand 34

-Modern architecture isn’t exactly the first thing people think of when it comes to things to do in Bruges, but your trip to this city isn’t complete without at least a stop by the city’s Concertgebouw, a massive and mega-modern relic from Bruges’ stint as European capital of culture of 2002.
+Sure, modern architecture isn’t exactly the first thing people think of when it comes to things to do in Bruges, but your trip to this city isn’t complete without at least a stop by the Concertgebouw, a massive and mega-modern relic from Bruges’ stint as European capital of culture of 2002.